vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

   current branch (denoted by an asterisk).
 * The `origin` remote has three branches: `master`, `develop` and `gh-pages`.
-* The default branch of the remote repository is `master`: this is what `origin/HEAD` points to, and is checked out when you clone the repository initially.
+* The default branch of the remote repository is `master`: this is what `origin/HEAD` points to, and is checked out when you clone the repository initially[^master-branch-name]

 Since all this information is stored locally, the remote branches represent the last known state of the remote repository.
 Running the `git status`, `git branch` or even `git checkout origin/master` commands will **not** try to